isx45128227/MongoVsPostgres/documentacio.md

 ### Database Twitter on MongoDB

-Then we have to add Twitter database to MongoDB.
+Finally, we have to add Twitter database to MongoDB.
 In this case is not necessary to run the interface.
 We can directly import database from _json_ or _csv_ file.

 In this case we have **two** json files, the first one includes **tweets collection** and the second one includes **users collection**.